Figuring out how to phrase something can be tricky. Lean on these 28 performance review phrases to guide your more nuanced one-on-one conversations.

 As the year begins to wind down (I know, I can’t believe it’s late October already!), a question I often get asked is: “Are there certain, handy performance review phrases that I can lean on, as I offer feedback to my direct report?”

 Whether you do formal performance reviews in your company or not, you likely will have some sort of year-in-review, reflective conversation.
-Perhaps it’s a one-on-one meeting, perhaps it’s over a dinner.
-Regardless, finding the right set up, the right lead in, the right performance review phrases, to tee up what you’re trying to say makes everything easier.
+Perhaps it’s a one-on-one meeting, perhaps it’s over dinner.
+Regardless, finding the right set up, the right lead-in, the right performance review phrases, to tee up what you’re trying to say makes everything easier.

 Through the thousands of conversations had in our online leadership community, The Watercooler, and working with 15,000+ people through Know Your Team, here are 28 different performance review phrases that you can put into practice at various points during your year-in-review meeting as a manager: